1Password/scim-examples/aws-terraform/README.md

 ### Debian Package

 The 1Password SCIM Bridge is distributed as a Debian package and installed automatically during the deployment process.
-The following commands are included in the AWS EC2 instance user-data:
+The following commands are run during the deployment:

 ```bash
 - curl -L https://apt.agilebits.com/gpg.key 2> /dev/null | apt-key add -